gyroflow/gyroflow/README.md

 3. `src/core` contains the whole gyroflow engine and doesn't depend on *Qt* or *ffmpeg*, and *OpenCV* is optional
 4. `src/rendering` contains all FFmpeg related code for rendering final video and processing for synchronization
 5. `src/core/gpu` contains GPU implementations of the undistortion
-6. `src/qt_gpu` contains zero-copy GPU undistortion path, using Qt RHI and GLSL compute shader, but this method is experimental and buggy for now
+6. `src/qt_gpu` contains zero-copy GPU undistortion path, using Qt RHI and GLSL compute shader
 7. `src/gyroflow.rs` is the main entry point
 8. `mod.rs` or `lib.rs` in each directory act as a main entry of the module (directory name is the module name and `mod.rs` is kind of an entry point)